rosoba/bmcs_utils/docs/README.md

 # BMCS development process

-The BMCS tool suite consists of a packages that are developed in coordinate way in parallel.
+The BMCS tool suite consists of a packages that are developed in parallel.
 The  `bmcs_utils` is used by any other package.

 It provides the following functionality: